laq/msc-intro-computational-meteorology-exercises-w2024/projects/europeEnergy/pvpot.md

 **Main Question**:
 To satisfy Europe's energy, how much area needs to be covered by Solar Panels, and where?

-Step questions Main question:
+**Sub questions of the main question**:
 * How much energy does covering Europe with panels would produce
-* How much energy yearly does energy consume
+* How much energy yearly does europe consume
 * How much area would need to be covered
 * Where should we put the solar panels?

-Follow up questions:
+Follow-up questions:
 * Can we make the count accounting for months of max usage and least radiation
 * Can we account for energy accumulation?

-## Phases
+### How much energy does covering Europe with panels would produce

-1. Upper bound: How much energy can we produce if we fill Europe with solar panels
+Upper bound: How much energy can we produce if we fill Europe with solar panels

-    * 1.1.
-Use spatial mean of Europe square times area of Europe
+* Version 1: Use spatial mean of Europe's box pvpot times the area of Europe
-    * 1.2.
-Use Europe square and get the area per box
+* Version 2: Use Europe's box and get the area per box times its own pvpot(use cosines)

+### How much energy yearly does europe consume
+Find a resource for Europe's energy needs, a yearly and monthly value would useful

+### How much area would need to be covered

+### Where should we put the solar panels?

+* For this we need the energy production per grid box, and the area of the boxes